AaltoSciComp/scicomp-docs/scicomp/shell.rst

    This is :doc:`basic B-level </training/index>`: no prerequisites.

+.. admonition:: Watch this in video format

+   There is a `companion video on YouTube
+   <https://youtu.be/56p6xX0aToI>`__, if you would also like that format.

 If you are reading this case, you probably need to do some sort of scientific computing involving the **Linux shell**, or command line interface.
 You may wonder why we are still using a command line